-"The environment" is only a pale reflection of a much richer word: Creation.
-Not simply what happened "in the beginning," but the world that reflects the glory of the Creator here and now in which we are sustained, enlivened, and meet the neighbor whom we are to love as ourselves.
+The 'environment' is only a pale reflection of a much richer word: Creation.
+Creation is not simply that which happened "in the beginning."
+It is the world that reflects the glory of the Creator in which we are sustained, enlivened, and encounter our neighbors.

 In responding to environmental concerns, faith communities draw deeply on the resources of their own traditions.
-While there are environmental issues that have commanded the attention of every member of the Partnership, each has its own particular emphases and approach.
+While there are common environmental issues that have commanded the attention of every member of the Partnership, each tradition has its own particular emphases and approach.
 This diversity powerfully brings together distinct and independent voices to express the religious imperative to seek justice and healing for the whole community of life.

 - The Earth ultimately belongs to God alone.